 Social work is a profession for those with a strong desire to help improve people's lives.
 Social workers assist people by helping them cope with and solve issues in their everyday lives, such as family and personal problems and dealing with relationships.
-Some social workers help clients who face a disability, life-threatening disease, social problem, such as inadequate housing, unemployment, or substance abuse.
-Social workers also assist families that have serious domestic conflicts, sometimes involving child or spousal abuse.
-Additionally, they may conduct research, advocate for improved services, or become involved in planning or policy development.
-Many social workers specialize in serving a particular population or working in a specific setting.
-In all settings, these workers may also be called licensed clinical social workers, if they hold the appropriate State mandated license.
+Some social workers help clients who face a disability, life-threatening disease, social problems, such as inadequate housing, unemployment, or substance abuse.
+Social workers also assist families that have serious domestic conflicts, sometimes involving

 Social workers held about 642,000 jobs, in 2008.
 About 54 percent jobs were in healthcare and social assistance industries, and 31 percent were employed by government agencies.
 Although most social workers are employed in cities or suburbs, some work in rural areas.
 Employment by type of social worker, in 2008, follows: